 Instagram has come a long way since it was released in 2010.
 Initially, you could only post photos taken within the app and add one of the 23 filters that Instagram provided you with.
-Fast forward to 2017, you can post photos taken on any device and from anytime, you can make all your own edits beforehand or edit in the Instagram app if you are so inclined.
-You can post videos up to 1 minute in length, you can direct message, other users, you can post multiple images (up to 10) in one go creating a slideshow, you can post images or video to "Stories' which disappear within 24 hours, you can even go Live and live broadcast video from your Instagram!
+Fast forward to 2017, you can share photos taken on any device and from any time, you can make all your own edits beforehand or edit in the Instagram app.
+You can post videos up to 1 minute in length, you can direct message, other users, you can share multiple images (up to 10) in one go creating a slideshow, you can post pictures or video to "Stories' which disappear within 24 hours, you can even go Live and live broadcast video from your Instagram!
 Phew, that's a lot of updates to what was a just a simple photo sharing app.

 I wrote an e-course specifically with the small business owner in mind.
 I want to help business owners to reach their passive customers who are hanging out on Instagram just waiting to be discovered.
 Instagram users are some of the most affluent of any social platform, making them the perfect target customer.
 Statistics show that engagement with brands on Instagram is 10 times higher than Facebook, 54 times higher than Pinterest and 84 times higher than Twitter!
 There is no reason why your account should be any different.

 Algorithms are everywhere, all social media platforms have them, Google has one.
 Algorithms are mostly a list of instructions that tell a computer program what to do and in what order.
 Think about it like the process of getting dressed, you put your socks on before your shoes, your underwear before your trousers etc. Instagram has an algorithm, and it is heavily discussed and "hacked".
 Nobody, apart from Instagram, really truly knows how it works or what you need to do to "hack it".
 All we know is what we believe works, and in my course, I teach my students my "hacks" to make their posts perform and their Instagram to become a successful marketing channel for their business.